Non-asymptotic analysis of Langevin-type Monte Carlo algorithms: Preliminary results

 \section{Preliminary results}

-We give the preliminary results on the compact polynomial mollifier, the mollification of the functions with the finite moduli of continuity, and the representation of the likelihood ratio between the solutions of SDEs via the Liptser--Shiryaev theory.
-We also introduce the fundamental theorem of calculus for weakly differentiable functions, the well-known sufficient conditions of functional inequalities, and upper bounds for Wasserstein distances.
+We give preliminary results on the compact polynomial mollifier, mollification of functions with the finite moduli of continuity, and the representation of the likelihood ratio between the solutions of SDEs via the Liptser--Shiryaev theory.
+We also introduce the fundamental theorem of calculus for weakly differentiable functions, a well-known sufficient condition of Poincar\'{e} inequalities and convergence in $\Wasserstein_{2}$ with the inequalities, and upper bounds for Wasserstein distances.